Kraisie/BaS_GhostDL/README.md

 ### How it works
 This script checks your `%localappdata%/Temp/.net/BotsAreStupid` for the pre-installed levels.
 You can then select one of the levels which shows you a list of available ghosts for that level.
 Select one of them and you will see the code the player used to beat the level.

 **!!!Caution!!!**: The developer of the game could ban you from the leaderboards if you copy code from other players.
-Only use this program to collect inspiration from the fast and/or short codes user have submitted.
+Only use this program to collect inspiration from the fast and/or short codes users have submitted.

 ### Requirements
 You need a [python3 installation](https://www.python.org/downloads/).
 You can install the used packages like this: